If someones entitled has a lack of empathy, exploits others, whatever they are, find a way to safely get out and stay out.

-- Overt very arrogant in-your-face and very assertive.
+- Overt, very arrogant in-your-face, and very assertive.

 - They can be impulsive and big risk-takers.

-Grandiose narcissists are more aware of their admiration face, and their need to pass off an image of perfection to the outside world, often overestimating their own capabilities to themselves and to others, if they fail to live up to their own high standards, they blame others and often hold grudges against those they accuse.
+Grandiose narcissists are more aware of their admiration face and their need to pass off an image of perfection to the outside world, often overestimating their own capabilities to themselves and to others.
+If they fail to live up to their own high standards, they blame others and often hold grudges against those they accuse.

 Grandiose narcissists are often the ones where one or two people see their envious face.
-Yet, if they speak out to others, the people they speak to continually enable the narcissist’s behaviour usually unwittingly say “really, they’re great with me.”
-As the grandiose narcissist uses their superficial charm, to love bomb people, into believing they’re someone they’re not.
+Yet, if they speak out to others, the people they speak to continually enable the narcissist’s behaviour usually unwittingly say, “really, they’re great with me.”
+As the grandiose narcissist uses their superficial charm to love bomb people into believing they’re someone they’re not.

 Grandiose narcissists often come across as having very high self-esteem as they exaggerate their achievements to sell themselves to those around them, usually to cover their deeply hidden insecurities that they themselves might not be aware of, if they are, they’ll make sure no other become aware of them, as they boast about themselves and their achievements to keep up their image in the eyes of themselves and those around them.

 The grandiose narcissist is extremely manipulative with gaslighting.
 Often they use psychological abuse over physical abuse; they will smear anyone who the narcissist believes had gone against them.
-Usually, due to the narcissist, (somatic.) those with the looks, ( Cerebral.) those with the intellect, charm, popularity and fan club, people will tend to believe the narcissists grandiose lies.
+Usually, due to the narcissist (somatic.), those with the looks, ( Cerebral.) those with the intellect, charm, popularity and fan club, people will tend to believe the narcissists grandiose lies.

-Grandiose narcissists often see themselves as better than others, and their arrogance.
+Grandiose narcissists often see themselves as better than others and their arrogance.

 - Unpleasantly proud of themselves, often putting others down, to raise themselves up.

-- Can not see their weaknesses.
+- They cannot see their weaknesses.

-- Can not see their own mistakes.
+- They cannot see their own mistakes.

 - Refusal to admit fault.